davidkevinhh/Matlab/README.md

 # Matlab
-Programs I have done with Matlab.
-The topics are about Numerical Methods and Analysis
+Mostly about Numerical Methods and Analysis.
+Done with MATLA